Different Ways to Eat in English

 Gorge

-- I prefer eating a few smaller meals throughout the day than gorge on large meals.
+- I prefer eating a few smaller meals throughout the day rather than gorging on large meals.

 Munch